Who is Karo Kuchar?

-Our spotlight is set on our newest featured artist Karo Kuchar, born and raised in Vienna and now living in Paris.
+Karo Kuchar is a contemporary artist born and raised in Vienna and now living in Paris.

-We discovered this wonderfully talented young artist at this year's Parallel Art Fair that, fortunately, was able to take place this year.
+We discovered this wonderfully talented young artist at the Parallel Art Fair that, fortunately, was able to take place this year.

 Calling art made by a person with a vagina automatically “female art“ is ridiculous. - Karo Kuchar